 - The right to delete personal data processed with the consent of the data subject;

 - The right to information about public and private entities with which the controller has shared data;

 - The right to information about the possibility of denying consent and the consequences of such denial; and

 The fines under LGPD are much lighter.
 Article 52 stipulates that the maximum fine for infringement is “2% of the previous fiscal year’s income of a Brazilian private legal entity, group or joint enterprise, excluding taxes, and the maximum total is 50 million reals” (this works out to roughly €11 million).
 The LGPD fine is consistent with GDPR fines for less serious violations, but 11 million euros will not affect the world’s largest data processor.

 Importance of privacy policies

-Data privacy law compliance with GDPR Cookie Bar +ePrivacy Page
+Data privacy law compliance with Pandectes GDPR Compliance

-With our application you ensure you are in compliance with the GDPR and the other data privacy laws.
-It provides cookie manager, cookie compliance & data subject requests portal.
-You can modify the banner and it’s behavior based on your needs and based on the rules you want to apply.
+With our application, you ensure you are in compliance with the GDPR and other data privacy laws.
+It provides a cookie manager, cookie compliance & data subject requests portal.
+You can modify the banner and its behavior based on your needs and based on the rules you want to apply.

 Almost all the processing of personal data and confidential information on your Shopify store is done through cookies and trackers.
 They also share user data with third parties such as Google and Facebook.

-Our application is based on a powerful scanner, which can find and control all cookies and trackers on your store, and provide your end users with automatic and fine-grained consent and opt-out solutions, which are plug-and-play in deployment.
-The true compliance and data protection brought to your store comes directly from the cloud making the application perform in the best way without affecting your store loading time.
+Pandectes GDPR Compliance is based on a powerful scanner, which can find and control all cookies and trackers on your store, and provide your end users with automatic and fine-grained consent and opt-out solutions, which are plug-and-play in deployment.
+The true compliance and data protection brought to your store come directly from the cloud making the application perform in the best way without affecting your store loading time.